A demonstration that classical gravity does not produce entanglement: A Newton-Cartan Analysis

 \section{A Newton-Cartan Analysis}

-A central issue appears to be that working in a Hamiltonian formalism encourages taking the Newtonian limit to be a gravitational potential in flat, Galilean spacetime, a view that seriously distorts the nature of gravitational mediation in General Relativity (GR).
-In many applications this idealization of course does not matter, but if one is specifically concerned with the question of what can be achieved by relativistic gravitational mediation in the Newtonian limit, then it matters a great deal.
-Fortunately there is an alternative way of taking the limit, which yields the Newton-Cartan formulation---what is arguably more faithful to the nature of general relativity (\cite{malament1986newtonian, christian1997exactly} and references therein).
-Of course, the more usual flat spacetime formulation of gravity in the Newtonian limit can be obtained from the Newton-Cartan formulation, but Newton-Cartan gravity (NCG) provides a more fruitful and physically appropriate setting to ask and answer foundational questions.
+A central issue appears to be that working in a Hamiltonian formalism encourages taking the Newtonian limit to be a theory of a gravitational potential in flat, Galilean spacetime.
+This view seriously distorts the nature of gravitational mediation in General Relativity (GR), because it obscures the fact that gravity in GR is ultimately encoded in spacetime curvature, not a force field, and in this sense spacetime itself is the mediator.
+(In many applications, the choice of idealization of course does not matter, but if one is specifically concerned with the question of what can be achieved by classical, relativistic gravitational mediation in the Newtonian limit, then it matters a great deal.)

+Fortunately there is an alternative way of taking the limit, which yields Newton-Cartan gravity (\cite{cartan1923,cartan1924}).
+Newton-Cartan gravity (NCG) is arguably more faithful to the nature of general relativity (\cite{malament1986newtonian, christian1997exactly} and references therein), since it preserves the general relativistic insight that gravity manifests as dynamical geometry.
+Of course, the more usual flat spacetime formulation of gravity as a potential in the Newtonian limit can be obtained from the Newton-Cartan formulation, but NCG provides a more fruitful and physically appropriate setting to ask and answer foundational questions.
+This holds whether general relativity is considered on its own terms as a theory of gravity that is classical and relativistic (as in this note), or else it is considered as a pre-quantum theory of gravity, the states of which are assumed to offer approximate descriptions of coherent states of the quantum theory (as in \cite[Appendix B]{huggett2023quantum}, discussed shortly).